adventuregamestudio/ags/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Game**
-If applicable, link or attach an example game (with optional source) to demonstrate the issue.

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows, Linux, macOS]